 Best Time : October to March

 Dedicated to Lord Surya, this 13th century temple is an architectural marvel and the quintessential example of Oriyan form of architecture.
 It is believed that the temple was constructed by king Narasimhadeva I of Eastern Ganga Dynasty.
 The shape of the temple is of a massive chariot with sumptuously engraved stone wheels, pillars and walls.
-A major part of the structure at present is in ruins.
+A major part of this archaeological site in India is at present in ruins.
 The temple is a UNESCO World Heritage Site

 The Red Fort was the official seat of Mughal rule and authority from 1648 onwards, when the 5th Mughal emperor, Shah Jahan, decided to move the capital of the empire from Agra to Delhi.
-Constructed using red sandstone, it remains one of the architectural marvels of the Mughal era.
+Constructed using red sandstone, it remains one of the archaeological sites in India which is a marvels of the Mughal era.
 In 2007, it became a UNESCO World Heritage Site.

 Known For : Sanchi Stupa | The Great Bowl | Ashok Pillar